Growing Grass

 Fertilizing:

-Follow a schedule for fertilizing based on your grass type and local recommendations.
-Avoid over-fertilizing, as it can lead to excessive growth and thatch buildup.
-Nitrogen runoff is money washing away and also causes damage to local aquatic ecosystems.
+Use a balanced fertilizer with the appropriate nutrient ratios for you grass and soil.
+See Fertilizer for more in-depth information on fertilizing.
+In summary: different geographic areas have different recommendations based on local soils and growing seasons.
+Make sure to follow local recommendations.
+Doing a soil test can more accurately tell you what nutrients your soil may need versus local recommendation's.
 Soil testing is best done when the soil temperature is between 5-10°C. This will usually be late April or May depending on the year.
 Later in the fall is also a good time.

 Mowing: